Brainiarc7/nvidia-patch/README.md

 ```
 user@host:~/nvidia-patch# ./patch.sh
-Usage: ./patch.sh <path to original libnvcuvid.so.xxx.yy> <destination for patched livnvcuvid.so.xxx.yy>
+Usage: ./patch.sh <path to original libnvidia-encode.so.xxx.yy> <destination for patched libnvidia-encode.so.xxx.yy>
 ```

 ## See also